 They are not aware of the 1) research that says thirst does not always work and 2) as we get older it gets worse.

 At WaterCures.org, we have a theory about this.
 We think these scientist, following their own advice, are dehydrated which is making their judgment inaccurate.
 Current research found that just a 2% dehydration could result in mental impairment.

-Dehydration myth promoters who view thirst is a good indicator may be looking at only part of the available research.
+Dehydration myths are promoted by those who view thirst is a good indicator may be looking at only part of the available research.
 Additional causes of thirst could be disease process, mental suggestion and even foods we eat.
 If you eat something salty, you may get an immediate thirst reaction.
 I you eat a salt rich meal, while your stomach is full, the thirst perception may be altered because of the full stomach.
 This even thought he body needs more water than is provided in the food.

 Thirst is not a water level gauge for how much water we have.
 Think of it as a warning light such as you have for the oil in your cars engine.

 Once the warning appears, it is often already late.
 The goal, avoid the warning all together.

 The thirst can also be turned on and off by the body.
 In other words, you body can turn off the warning light.
 Our bodies have the ability to shift water as needed.

 Since we cannot eat with a dry mouth, our body can switch the dry mouth on or off when food becomes available.
 Even though our mouth is dry and we are thirsty, if presented with mouth watering foods, our body will provide the fluids so our mouth will water and we can eat.
 (Don't know about you but I will opt for a lobster dinner or any raw food entree any day over thirst).

 While thirst is triggered when there is a decrease in the water content of our body, it is not an accurate indicator.
 Even though our mouth is dry, if presented with mouth watering foods, our body will provide the fluids so our mouth will water and we can eat (and enjoy our tea and crumpets).